c-0w0/AI-Agent-MCP/README.md

 ## Introduction
-This project explores the boundaries and functionalities of Model Context Protocol.
+This project explores the boundaries and functionalities of Model Context Protocol, and it's my first contact to MCP, nothing fancy here.

 ## Characters
 | Body    | Actor |